psudmant/pysync/README.md

     #from <working_dir>
     pysync set_remote_path user@host:<remote_path>/big_dir/.../working_dir
+    #this saves the remote_path in the file .pysync.info for future use
     pysync pull
     pysync push

-there's not much to it, but, for me I'd always make tiny errors in my full push or pull rsync which would totally screw me.
-This helps
+There's not much to it, but, for me I'd always make tiny errors in my full push or pull rsync which would totally screw me.
+This helps.
+Honestly.
+Well, for me it does.